benofthebens/LSTM/README.md

 - back propgation seems to work just the layout and logic of my code that needs a tweak apart from the incorrect paramaters and attibutes used

 ## Second iteration
+- completed all of the changes above whihc means now it is traianble and it works
+- but the structure of programming needs to be improved